bastiangx/wordserve-extension/README.md

 </h1>

 <div align="center">
-Lightweight Autosuggestions and abbrevations for Obsidian!
+Lightweight Autosuggestions and abbrevations in your browser!

 <br />
 <br />